guaka/funky-meteor/README.md

-Funky Meteor is a very basic audio thingy now.
+Funky Meteor is a very basic modular synth using HTML5 audio.

 ## Implemented